 2. Release the connector lock.

-5. If necessary, release the secondary clamp on the connector terminals.
+5. If necessary, release the secondary connector terminal retainer.

-6. Using the special tool, release the primary retainer of the connector terminal, pull on the wire and remove the terminal from the connector housing.
+6. Using the special tool, release the primary locking clip of the connector terminal, pull the wire and remove the terminal from the connector body.

-7. Installation is carried out in the reverse order.
+7. Installation is carried out in reverse order.

-8. After connecting the battery and check the operation of the system.
+8. After connecting the battery, check the system's functionality.

-Pic.
-5. Removing the connector cover.
-1 - cover, 2 - connector lock, 3 - connector
+Figure 5.
+Removing the connector cover.
+1 - cover, 2 - connector retainer, 3 - connector

 Diode